qscat/qscat/docs/source/manual/tabs/project_settings.rst

 Tab: Project Settings
 *********************

+The :guilabel:`Project Settings Tab` allows you to configure the plugin for the QGIS project.

 .. only:: html

    .. contents::
       :local:
       :depth: 2

-The :guilabel:`Project Settings Tab` is the first tab in the plugin interface.
-This tab contains settings that are used to configure the plugin for the QGIS project.
-The settings in this tab are used to set the coordinate reference system (CRS) and metadata for the project.

 .. _figure_tab_project_settings: